Worship Lab – Coming Soon!

 Book Study: How to Be an Antiracist by Ibram X. Kendi

-This November/December, Rev. Cathi King and I will be leading a presbytery-wide book study on How to be an Antiracist by Dr. Ibram X. Kendi.
+In November/December, Rev. Cathi King and I led a presbytery-wide book study on How to be an Antiracist by Dr. Ibram X. Kendi.
 Thursdays@Noon via Zoom.
-Beginning Nov.
-12.

 Praised by the New York Times as “The most courageous book to date on the problem of race in the Western mind,” Kendi’s groundbreaking work provides an essential counterpoint in the national conversation about race and resonates in this collective moment of reckoning.
 The term Kendi introduces—being an anti-racist—sets forth the idea that people can either be racist or anti-racist, and that there is no in-between.
 Racists, he argues, are people who support racist policies through their actions, inactions or ideas; anti-racists actively confront racial inequalities.
 Being neutral isn’t enough.
 Dr. Kendi urges us to actively combat racist systems and policies, and provides tools to do so.
 We hope you will join us for this important conversation, which will continue to shape our Matthew 25 identity, and continue the discussion seeking racial justice begun with our previous Robin DiAngelo book study.

 You may also want to secure a copy of the book now.
 It is currently listed at Amazon (Kindle/Audiobook versions also available).
 CAUTION: There are numerous workbooks, summaries, large print editions, and translations in German of his book.
 So be careful as you order.
 The cheapest at the time I ordered was a $16.20 Hard Cover edition.